jeremykvlim/kattis/README.md

 * Self-practice: `C++`/`Java`/`Python`

+Some courses share several problems, you might be able to find them under any one of the categories.

 ---

 Kattis compiles using `g++ 11` for [C++](https://open.kattis.com/languages/cpp), `Java 11` for [Java](https://open.kattis.com/languages/java) and `Python 3.8` for [Python](https://open.kattis.com/languages/python3).